ojem1/mysql-data-warehouse-baraaproject/docs/reports/basic_bi_report.md

 ---

 ## **1. Executive Summary**
 This report presents key insights from our analysis of customer, product, and sales data covering **December 29, 2010 to January 28, 2014**.
+It contains a basic analysis of the data.

 ### **Key Findings**
 - **$68.3M** in total revenue from **97,926 orders**